Arthur Honegger: Filmscores

+Late 1930s

 The Quartet n° 3, "unquestionably the pinnacle of his chamber music" for Jacques Tchamkerten was also composed in 1936–37; it was premiered in October 1937 by the Pro Arte Quartet.
 It had been commissioned by Elizabeth Sprague Coolidge.
 After this work, Honegger stopped writing chamber music, with only a few exceptions.

 On a new commission from Ida Rubinstein he wrote a "dramatic oratorio", Jeanne d'Arc au bûcher, to a libretto by Paul Claudel, premiered by Paul Sacher in Basel in 1938.
 It is thought of as one of his finest works, blending spoken word, music, and choral elements to tell the story of Joan of Arc.
 It remains one of his most frequently performed compositions.
 There is a DVD version recorded by Don Kent.

 For Le Chant du Monde, he harmonized several French folk songs recorded under Désormière's direction: La femme du marin (CdM 513, May 1938) and Les trois princesses au pommier doux (CdM 520, October 1938) and two of his works were recorded, again by Désormière: Jeunesse recorded by the Chorale de la jeunesse, with an orchestra directed by Roger Désormière (CdM 501, fév 1938) and Petite suite en trois parties.

-Things were not all good during the 1930s: in 1932, Honegger published "Pour prendre congé", an article in which he complained that his music was not understood, he felt he was on a dead end.
+In 1932, Honegger published "Pour prendre congé", an article in which he complained that his music was not understood, he felt he was on a dead end.
 When Hitler came to power, Honegger's works were banned (in Germany and later in the countries that were annexed).
 In 1934, Vaura was seriously injured a car accident – Honegger escaped without serious injury.
 Above all, the political climate in Europe was increasingly tense.
 In 1937, Honegger had written Jeunesse for the Fédération musicale populaire: it was a song celebrating the singing tomorrows after the success of the Front Populaire.
 The lyrics were by Paul Vaillant-Couturier, a journalist at L'Humanité who tried to alert people to the realities of Hitler's regime and founded the first Maison de la culture (which included the Fédération musicale populaire) in France.
 Honegger took a clear stand against the Nazi regime in the June 1939 issue of the magazine Clarté: "He who creates cannot reconcile his dignity as an artist with the enslavement that fascism imposes".
 In 1931 Honegger, like many musicians and intellectuals, had already expressed his support for the manifesto for peace published in Notre temps which concluded with: "It is therefore important that this country [France], made so rich by its past achievements, should dare to proclaim that the new Europe and a Franco-German entente, which is its keystone, can only arise from agreements freely entered into by their pacified populations."